Cotton Candy grapes: Description

 Cotton Candy grapes measure between 19 and 20 degrees Brix, a measurement of a fruit's sweetness; most grapes measure between 17 and 18 Brix.
 According to Jim Beagle, the CEO of Grapery, this makes them "probably sweeter than the average grape, but within the range of sweetness."
 Weighing in at about 18 g of sugar per 100 g of grapes, the cotton candy grapes have about 2 g more sugar per 100 g than regular table grapes.
-No artificial flavoring is added to give the grapes a flavor similar to cotton candy.
+The grapes have a flavor similar to cotton candy, though no artificial flavoring is added.

 Production and distribution

-In addition to California, growers also grow the grapes in Peru, Spain, Italy, Chile, Brazil, South Africa, Australia and Mexico.
+In addition to California, growers also grow the grapes in Peru, Spain, Italy, Chile, Brazil, South Africa, Australia, Egypt, and Mexico.

 The fruit is available in every state of the US but only on a seasonal basis.
-Retailers include Trader Joe's, Metro Market, Sam's Club, Aldi, Wegman's, and Whole Foods.
+Retailers include Trader Joe's, Metro Market, Sam's Club, Aldi, Wegmans, and Whole Foods.

 As of September 2017, the company's grapes were being sold in 14 countries.